-A good quality microscope costs between $150 and $350.
-Of course you can pay more, but that price range should get you a great tool for the high school years.
+A good quality microscope costs between $120 and $350.
+Of course, you can pay more, but that price range should get you a great tool for the high school years.
 Look for a microscope with three levels of magnification, up to 400x should be about right.
 You also need an adjustable stage (the little platform that your specimen sits on) and two knobs for focusing, a rough focus and a fine focus.
 You also must have a light below the stage and corded lights will be brighter and more reliable than battery powered.
-The Home Microscope from Home Science Tools is probably the best one you will find for the money.

 Learn to Use A Microscope

 Sometimes I just get out the microscope and let the kids explore with it and be fascinated for awhile.
 Teach them to change the magnification and find the focus.
 Teach them how to make their own slides.
-If you aren’t a scientific type and haven’t a clue about microscopes yourself I strongly recommend getting The Complete Book of the Microscope by Kirsteen Rogers and working through it with your kids.
+If you aren’t a scientific type and haven’t a clue about microscopes yourself I strongly recommend getting The Ultimate Guide To Your Home Microscope and working through it with your kids.

 When using a microscope you can use pre-prepared slides which you purchase or you can make your own slides of something like skin cells from inside of your cheek.
-Again Home Science Tools has sets of pre-prepared slides you can purchase.
-Some science curriculums ask that you purchase a particular set.
-But if yours doesn’t. then we recommend the General Slide Set for starters at least.
-The set that Garrett and Harrison are using the photos above is the Kids Microscope Slide Set.
+Again, Home Science Tools has sets of pre-prepared slides you can purchase.
+We recommend this basic biology set for starters.
+The set that Garrett and Harrison are using in the photos above is the Learning Resources Prepared Slide Set.

 When To Use Your Microscope